osbo/window-manager/README.md

 A high-performance Hammerspoon spoon for macOS window management using Binary Space Partitioning (BSP) trees.
 Built for rapid keyboard-only navigation and automatic tiling that works seamlessly with native macOS features.

-## Overview

-This window manager provides the fastest macOS window management experience by combining automatic BSP tiling with intelligent space management.
-It maintains separate tree structures for each macOS Space, enabling rapid keyboard navigation and automatic window organization without interfering with native macOS behavior.

 ## Key Features

 ### Automatic BSP Tiling